How to get Netflix on TV

 Package TV Monthly price Upfront price Contract term

-To access Netflix Standard or Premium, customers can upgrade during the checkout process, with Standard costing an extra £4 per month, and Premium costing £8 extra.
+To access Netflix Standard or Premium, customers can upgrade during the checkout process, with Standard costing an extra £6 per month, and Premium costing £11 extra, as prices are currently discounted from the previous £6.49 and £13.49 charges.

 This is an improvement over the previous Sky Q Ultimate TV pack, which first gained Netflix in 2018, and required customers to take the full HD or UHD packs in order to upgrade their Netflix subscription.

-While the Netflix upgrades are on 31 day rolling contracts, it's worth being aware the base Sky Stream service comes with an 18-month minimum term for the cheaper price listed above, and that essentially means Netflix too as its included in the base package.
+While the Netflix upgrades are on 31 day rolling contracts, it's worth being aware the base Sky Stream service comes with a 24-month minimum term for the cheaper price listed above, and that essentially means Netflix too as its included in the base package.

 Here's a quick rundown of the cost of Netflix on Sky: